This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Exercise as directed.
-Ask your caregiver about the best exercise plan for you.
+Ask your healthcare provider about the best exercise plan for you.
 Exercise makes the heart stronger and lowers blood pressure.

 - Decrease stress.
-Talk to your caregiver about the best ways to manage stress.
+Talk to your healthcare provider about the best ways to manage stress.
 Deep breathing, meditation, and listening to music may help decrease your stress.

 - Your leg tingling gets worse after your EECP treatments.

 - Your legs are tender, bruised, or blistered.